Coffee is one of the world's most popular drinks.

 For example, green coffee beans and light coffee roasts contain much higher concentrations of chlorogenic acid than medium and dark roasts.

-Since some instant coffee undergoes high-heat processing, the levels of chlorogenic acid are likely lower than lightly roasted ground coffee in these products.
+Since some instant coffee undergoes high-heat processing, the levels of chlorogenic acid are likely lower than in lightly roasted ground coffee in these products.

 Despite a study from 2013 showing that instant coffee processing has no significant impact on chlorogenic acid content, a later study that tested various commercial coffees found some differences (18, 19).